iSHAREScheme/iSHARESatellite/Satellite Guide Documents/README.md

 `           `![](Images/keycloakuser2.png)

 Note: username and password for admin can be found in keycloak-docker-compose.yaml inside "keycloak" directory of the project folder.
+IMPORTANT NOTE: if you change the admin username and password in the keycloak ui, you also need to change these inside the keycloak-docker-compose.yaml file.

 2. Once logged in successfully, click on users in left menu